nitrowinproject/NitroWin/README.md

 This project is licensed under the [Unlicense](LICENSE).

-This project uses icons, which are licensed under the [MIT License](https://github.com/tailwindlabs/heroicons/blob/master/LICENSE).
+This project uses icons from [Heroicons](https://github.com/tailwindlabs/heroicons) by [Tailwind Labs](https://github.com/tailwindlabs), which are licensed under the [MIT License](https://github.com/tailwindlabs/heroicons/blob/master/LICENSE).

 It also uses part of the [WinUtil repo](https://github.com/ChrisTitusTech/winutil) by [ChrisTitusTech](https://github.com/ChrisTitusTech), which is also licensed under the [MIT License](https://github.com/ChrisTitusTech/winutil/blob/main/LICENSE).